signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 torch because I was recording the entire trek in OSMAND with continuous logging.

-We reached Battaramane soon enough.
+We reached Buttaramane soon enough.
 We stopped there for some time for food and the loo.
 We also filled our water bottles.
 I had to brush my teeth due to peer pressure.
 We had some lemon rice and got three plates packed to carry with us.
 The forest office was nearby from here.

-At the forst office we had to pay for entry and had to get our bags inspected We could also leave some stuff at the forst office so as to reduce the load that we would be carrying.
+At the forest office we had to pay for entry and had to get our bags inspected We could also leave some stuff at the forest office so as to reduce the load that we would be carrying.
 I didn't leave anything behind.
 I was kinda-sorta training for the next trek.

 The trek was amazing.
 It is a pretty trek.
 We were not trekking for the view anyway.
 The thing I like about Kumaraparvatha is the challenge.
 It is a long trek.
-12kmks in one direction.
-Generally people hike up to the forest office in a day and use the next day to trek upto the peak and back.
+12kms in one direction.
+Generally people hike up to the forest office in a day and use the next day to trek up-to the peak and back.
 The forest officials do not allow anyone into the forest after 12 noon.
-Its almost 6 kms to the peak from the forest office, and also more technical, so if you do not start from the forst office before 12 noon, it can get dangerous.
+Its almost 6 kms to the peak from the forest office, and also more technical, so if you do not start from the forest office before 12 noon, it can get dangerous.

 > In this photo we have Sonakshi and Niranjan far into the frame.
 > ![One of the flatter stretches](/assets/images/2019-03-17/kum2.jpg)

-On the way to the top there is a section where you come across a steep rockface which looked inviting.
+On the way to the top there is a section where you come across a steep rock-face which looked inviting.
 But Sonakshi and Niranjan being the saner members of the group stopped me from climbing via that route.
 I was disappointed.